Artoriuz/ArtCNN/README.md

 - `C4F32`: This has 4 internal convolution layers with 32 filters each.
 You need a relatively decent GPU to run this well.
 - `C4F16`: This has 4 internal convolution layers with 16 filters each.
 You should be able to run this on most modern GPUs.

+`DS` variants are also offered.
+These are meant to denoise and sharpen, which is usually useful on bad sources.

 ## Technical Details
 The models were trained on an anime dataset containing screenshots from the following shows:
 - Violet Evergarden